-On several occasions over the last 140 years the General Register Office for Scotland has published surveys of surnames in Scotland based on names appearing in the official registers of births, marriages and deaths.
+On several occasions over the last 140 years the National Records of Scotland has published surveys of surnames in Scotland based on names appearing in the official registers of births, marriages and deaths.
 This paper presents data covering the years 1999-2001 and makes comparisons with the previous surveys.
 It also incorporates newly available information derived from the 1901 Census returns.
 The main findings are as follows:

 In view of the widespread interest in ancestry and genealogy, Scottish surnames have been extensively researched and many books and articles have been written on the subject.
 Clans and their history have received particular attention.

 However, the use of surnames to indicate family relationships as in modern times has not always been the case.
 Surnames in the past have been based on many factors such as occupation, location, the patronymic (the adding of 'son' or 'Mac' to the father's first name), physical characteristics, localised spelling conventions and employer's names.
 In many cases similar, or in some cases identical, surnames have been derived from entirely different sources and different areas of Scotland.
 Thus the modern 'consistency' in naming conventions has been based on a possibly 'inconsistent' starting point.
 In other words, to rely on surnames as a guide to family history becomes less reliable the further back in time the researcher goes.